alexsmirnovtlt/ue-steam-multiplayer/README.md

 ### Notes:
  * Dedicated Server requires steam_appid.txt at SteamMultiplayer/Binaries/Win64/ to be put manually as of UE 5.7
+ * Steam token can be created at https://steamcommunity.com/dev/managegameservers

 ## Listen server (Subsystem Steam)
  - Build Target: Development